 5. It’s OK to repurpose content

 Good stories serve a purpose, and you can make them serve you in the long run.
-Potency yields longevity, and using content in your favor – across video, audio, visual and social media channels — can allow for different angles and visceral reactions to the story at hand.
+Potency yields longevity, and using content in your favor – across video, audio, visual, and social media channels — can allow for different angles and visceral reactions to the story at hand.

 It’s especially important to understand how different storytelling media are consumed on different channels and create platform-specific messaging.
 Let’s say you start with an article that you write for your blog, with photos and maybe some interview footage compiled in a video.
 Add a quick voiceover with captions to that video footage to create some short-form, vertical video for YouTube Shorts, Instagram Reels, and TikTok, then share the long-form video on Facebook and YouTube.
 Turn that into a carousel for LinkedIn, and summarize it into an email appeal.

-6. Find ways to source new stories
+6. Plan ahead to source new stories

 What might seem boring or mundane to you because you live it is new or novel to your donors, the community, and your potential constituents.
 Just think – in addition to driving fundraising, wouldn’t a great benefit be if other potential constituents can see how you helped others in their exact situation?